zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

 Manual Memory Partitions
 ------------------------

-The following code declares a global array buf, and then declares a read-write partition for it which may be added to a domain:
+The following code declares a global array ``buf``, and then declares a read-write partition for it which may be added to a domain:

 .. code-block:: c